 Know More About The Types Of Logos Available

-A logo can be categorized into ten available types.
+A logo can be categorised into ten available types.
 These are –

 - Wordmark: Simple font-based logo, like that of Coca-Cola.